Nav Icon

 At SpineCare of NY, affiliated with the renowned Hospital for Special Surgery (HSS), we specialize in advanced spinal treatments, including Anterior Lumbar Interbody Fusion (ALIF).
 This cutting-edge procedure, performed by our team of expert surgeons, is designed to alleviate lower back pain, lower extremity pain, and spinal instability by fusing vertebrae through an anterior approach.
 Using their extensive research and world-class expertise, our physicians provide personalized care, ensuring optimal outcomes and improved quality of life for our patients.

-What is Anterior Lumbar Interbody Fusion?
+What is Anterior Lumbar Interbody Fusion (ALIF Procedure)?

 In The Media